Chart Color Schemes

 Rose Bay's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Nationally, the average is 55.7%.
-The most prevalent medical conditions in Rose Bay are asthma and arthritis, affecting 6.1% and 5.9% of residents respectively.
-A total of 76.0% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Rose Bay has a higher proportion of seniors aged 65 and over at 21.7% (2,243 people) than Greater Sydney's 15.4%.
-Health outcomes among seniors in Rose Bay are particularly strong and rank broadly in line with the general population nationally.
+The most common medical conditions were asthma and arthritis, affecting 6.1 and 5.9% of residents respectively.
+76.0% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+As of 2021, 22.1% of Rose Bay's residents were aged 65 and over (2,284 people), higher than Greater Sydney's 15.4%.
+Health outcomes among seniors were strong, broadly in line with the general population nationally.

 Frequently Asked Questions - Health